oconnor663/jacko.io/posts/async_io.md

 }
 ```

 It works!
-Its busy looping and burning 100% CPU, but it really does work!
+It busy loops and burns 100% CPU, but it really does work.
+That's a
-That's a lot of groundwork laid.
+lot of groundwork laid.

 ## Poll

-The last problem we need to solve is making our main loop to sleep until input
+The second big problem we need to solve is sleeping the main loop until input
 arrives.
+This isn't something we can do on our own, and we need help from the
-We're going to use the [`poll`] "system call" for this, which is
+OS.
+We're going to use the [`poll`] "system call" for this,[^name] which is
-available on all Unix-like OSs, including Linux and macOS.[^syscall] We'll call
+available on all Unix-like OSs, including Linux and macOS.[^syscall] We'll
-it using the C standard library function [`libc::poll`].[^name] It looks like this:
+invoke it using the C standard library function [`libc::poll`], which looks
+like this:

 [`poll`]: https://man7.org/linux/man-pages/man2/poll.2.html

+[^name]: It's no coincidence that Rust's `Future::poll` interface shares its
+    name with the `poll` system call and the C standard library function that
+    wraps it.
+They solve different layers of the same problem, managing many IO
+    operations at the same time without a busy loop.

 [^syscall]: We use "syscalls" all the time under the covers, but we don't often
     call them directly.
 Basic OS features like files and threads work roughly
     the same way across common OSs, so standard library abstractions like
     `File` and `Thread` are usually all we need.
 But async IO is a different
     story: The interfaces provided by different OSs vary widely, and the world
-    hasn't yet settled on a "right way to do it".
+    hasn't yet settled on one right way to do it.
 We'll use [`poll`] in these
-    examples because it's simpler and relatively widely supported, but there
+    examples because it's relatively simple and widely supported, but there are
-    are many other options.
-The oldest is [`select`], which is similar to
+    many other options.
+The oldest is [`select`], which is similar to `poll`
-    `poll` but kind of deprecated.
+    but kind of deprecated.
 Modern, higher-performance options include
     [`epoll`] and [`io_uring`] on Linux, [`kqueue`] on macOS and BSD, and
     [IOCP] on Windows.
 For a medium-level, cross-platform Rust library that
     abstracts over several of these, see [`mio`].